omundy/learn-computers/topics/data-apis.md

 ##  Notes

 - APIs are always changing - Before Facebook (and Instagram) added restrictions to their APIs anyone (artists, researchers, [anti-press governments](https://www.scu.edu/ethics-spotlight/social-media-and-democracy/weaponization-of-social-media-by-authoritarian-states/)) could download entire databases.
 Thanks to various cultural works and activism this has changed (see [iknowwhereyourcatlives.com](https://iknowwhereyourcatlives.com/), [givememydata.com](https://givememydata.com/)).
+- If you are building an interface or processing the data, save the API result in a local .json file and point to that URL so you don't exceed the API rate limit when testing,

 ---